-3.10.7 CONSULTATION AND COORDINATION WITH THE SHPO
+3.10.8 CONSULTATION AND COORDINATION WITH THE SHPO

 On March 23, 2018, the SCDOT transmitted a physical copy of the report to the SHPO on behalf of FHWA.
 The SCDOT received initial comments from the SHPO via e-mail on April 4, 2018.
 The SCDOT sent a link to the electronic copy of the revised draft to the SHPO on April 26, 2018 and received additional comments on April 27, 2018.
-The SCDOT sent a link to the electronic copy of the revised draft to the SHPO on the revised draft to the SHPO and the SCDOT sent a link to the electronic copy of the revised draft to the section of the re

-SHPO concurred on the findings of no historic properties affected on May 4, 2018 (Appendix B).
+The SCDOT sent a link to the electronic copy of the revised draft to the SHPO on May 4, 2018 and the SHPO concurred on the findings of no historic properties affected on May 4, 2018 (Appendix B).
 On May 18, 2018, the SCDOT mailed a physical copy of the final cultural resources survey report to the SHPO and the South Carolina Institute of Archaeology and Anthropology (SCIAA).

-3.10.8 WHAT MITIGATION MEASURES WOULD BE TAKEN TO PROTECT CULTURAL RESOURCES?
+3.10.9 WHAT MITIGATION MEASURES WOULD BE TAKEN TO PROTECT CULTURAL RESOURCES?